 We have sufficient resources in our school to be able to teach all our religious education teaching units.
 We keep resources for religious education in a central store where there is a box of equipment for each unit of learning.
-There is a set of bibles for both key stages and a collection of religious artefacts and books which we use to enrich teaching in religious education.
-The school library has a good supply of RE topic books.
+There is a set of Bibles for both key stages and a collection of religious books, artefacts and picture books which we use to enrich teaching in religious education.
+The school library has a good supply of RE books.